Rent Increase or Decrease

 What if I did a lot of work on the rented premises, can the landlord still increase my rent?

 The answer is almost always yes, the landlord can raise the rent.
-See our flyer about working on your rented home instead of paying some of the rent.
+See our flyer about working on your rented home instead of paying some of the rent located at the bottom of this page.
 Without a written agreement between the parties, the landlord can raise the rent as long as the landlord gives written notice of the rent increase at least 15 days before the rent is next due.
 The landlord does not have to accept any work done by a tenant in exchange for rent.

 Can the landlord raise the rent during the term of the lease?

 Generally, no. But some written agreements contain clauses that allow the landlord to increase the rent during the lease term for specific reasons such as increased property taxes or maintenance fees.
 And sometimes a written agreement will allow for changes in monthly payments for non-rent charges such as utilities or parking fees.
-Read “Watch Out!” for tips about avoiding landlord traps for unwary tenants.
+Read “Watch Out!” for tips about avoiding landlord traps for unwary tenants, which is also located at the bottom of this page.

 If you live in a mobile home park and you own your manufactured home, the law always requires at least 60 days written notice of a lot rent increase unless your written agreement requires additional notice.